Rhapsody

 She is also playful.
 She likes chasing the streamer-on-a-stick, but she also plays by herself, knocking about and pursuing those fuzzy mice cats love.
 Active and healthy, ‘Rho’ is in the prime of her life.

 As for other felines, she obviously has experience of them, too.
 She has met the others in her foster-home and isn’t frightened of them.
-Nose-sniffing is often followed by indifference, though Rhapsody will do a little slapping to show that she won’t be intimidated, and she stands up for herself.
+Nose-sniffing is often followed by indifference, though the one word that Rhapsody inspires when it comes to other cats is ‘confident’.
+She seems to know her abilities and isn’t afraid to stride right by another cat, or sit calmly while others walk by her.
+She might do a little slapping to show that she won’t be intimidated, and she stands up for herself if need be.
+But, for the most part, hers is a live and let live attitude.
 Even so, the potential for a friend of her own species is there.